Zafershah24/AI-Food-Odering-ChatBot/README.md

 # VIDEO DEMONSTRATION OF THE CHATBOT.
 ![Video-Demonstration-of-the-Worki](https://user-images.githubusercontent.com/32811341/105641064-23055200-5ea8-11eb-8a54-a6d1d5235c1a.gif)

-# STEPS TO FOLLOW FOR RUNNING THE YOYO PIZZA CHATBOT.
+# STEPS TO FOLLOW FOR RUNNING THE AI PIZZA CHATBOT.

 1) Download "AI" Folder in your Local Directory, then Open The COMMAND PROMPT(CMD).
 2) cd AI